fnordware/DCIconverter/src/README.md

 1. Convert from non-linear RGB (R'G'B') to linear RGB using a response curve
 2. Convert from linear RGB to linear XYZ based on the chomaticities specified by the source RGB color space
 3. Use chromatic adaptation to adjust between the illuminant white point specified by the source RGB color space and a target white point
+4. Normalize the XYZ
-4. Convert from XYZ to non-linear XYZ (X'Y'Z') using a gamma curve
+5. Convert from XYZ to non-linear XYZ (X'Y'Z') using a gamma curve

 ###Response Curve